-I’ve been reading a lot lately about the idea of holding space – the act of walking alongside another person with an open heart, simply being there for them without getting in their way– and it made me wonder about another topic that’s often overlooked: making space.
+I’ve been reading a lot lately about the idea of holding space – the act of walking alongside another person with an open heart, simply being there for them without getting in their way or trying to fix their situation – and it made me wonder about another topic related to holding space that’s often overlooked: making space.

-There’s no doubt that we’re busier than ever these days, and most of us tend to believe (ironically) that we’re busier than others around us.
+There’s no doubt that we’re busier than ever these days, and most of us tend to believe (ironically) that we’re busier than everyone else around us.
 After all, busyness is rewarded in our culture.

 But busyness isn’t synonymous with productivity.
-Just because we’re hurrying around from one thing to another doesn’t necessarily mean we’re doing a good job.
-In fact, sometimes we end up doing a crappy job if we’re being honest with ourselves.
+Just because we’re hurrying around from one thing to another doesn’t necessarily mean we’re doing a good job it.
+In fact, sometimes we end up doing a crappy job if we’re really being honest.

-Half-assing leads to poor sleep quality (who can sleep when their mind is consumed by half-assed or unfinished tasks?) and workoholism (getting up earlier, going to bed later, working through our breaks, and neglecting to replenish our body’s nutrients in a healthy way).
+And half-assing leads to poor sleep quality (who can sleep with their mind is consumed by half-assed or unfinished tasks?) and workaholism (getting up earlier, going to bed later, working through breaks, and neglecting to replenish our body’s nutrients in a healthy way).
 It’s a vicious cycle.

-Instead of making space for new things to come into our lives, we squeeze as much as we can into the few hours we refer to as a “day,” tripping over our calendars and task lists like hoarders climbing over piles of things they have convinced themselves they simply cannot part with.
+Instead of making space for new things to come into our lives, we squeeze as much as we can into the few hours we refer to as a day, tripping over our calendars and task lists like hoarders climbing over piles of things they’ve convinced themselves they can’t live without.

 Growing up, I was limited to participating in just one extracurricular activity at a time.
 For one thing, we didn’t have the money for me to do more, but it was also my introduction to work/life balance.
-I had to be able to determine which activities were most interesting to me and choose among them.
-Likewise, by limiting my involvement in activities outside the home, I was able to spend more time with my family, sharing home-cooked meals, participating in conversations that taught me how to manage and solve problems, and having opportunities to share what was going on in my life.
-Many of my busier friends did not have this.
+I had to be able to determine which activities were most interesting to me and choose wisely.
+Likewise, by limiting my involvement in activities outside the home, I spent more time with my family, sharing home-cooked meals, participating in conversations that taught me how to manage and solve real-life problems, and having opportunities to share what was going on in my life.
+Many of my busy friends didn’t have this.

-I may have experienced those limitations differently had I been an extrovert, but as an introvert, I actually relished having more time to myself.
+I might have experienced those limitations differently had I been an extrovert, but as an introvert, I relished having more time to myself.
+More space.
 I never wanted to participate in more than one activity at a time.
 It drained me.

-But no matter how many activities you choose to become involved in, there are still only 1,440 minutes in each day.
-When you subtract a solid 8-hour night’s sleep, that leaves just 960 minutes to do stuff.
+But no matter how many activities you choose to be involved in, there are still only 1,440 minutes in each day, and when you subtract a solid 8-hour night’s sleep, that leaves just 960 minutes to do stuff.

 Which brings me to my self-care activity for the day: making space.

-I’ve found that I often have to make space for new things to come into my life by letting go of others.
+I’ve learned that I have to make space for new things to come into my life by letting go of others.

-During my sabbatical in 2015 I had a lot more flexibility than I do now, and I’ve noticed over the past few months that I’ve had more meetings, time-bound projects and commitments.
+During my sabbatical in 2015, I had a lot more flexibility than I do now, and I’ve noticed over the past few months that I’ve had more meetings, and time-sensitive projects and commitments.
 I’ve had to learn to safeguard my precious 960 minutes so that I can stay focused on the most important aspects of my life, and not get distracted by busy work that isn’t the best use of my time.

-This realization became even more prominent this week, as I realized that one particular project has been consuming much more of my time than I expected.
-What makes it so difficult, is that it’s a really important project.
+This realization became even more evident this week, when I realized that one particular project had been consuming much more of my time than I expected.
+What makes it so difficult is that it’s a really important project.
 Nevertheless, I had to ask myself (and answer honestly) if I’m the best person to be working on it.